OpenLMIS/openlmis-referencedata/src/main/resources/db/demo-data/README.md

     * vsrmanager1 - has this role for EPI at SN-CUAMBA-DIST/Cuamba district approval point
 2. Store Manager
   * rights:
-    * Requisition View
+    * Requisitions View
-    * Requisition Delete
+    * Requisitions Delete
-    * Requisition Authorize
+    * Requisitions Authorize
   * users:
     * administrator - has this role for Family Planning & Essential Meds at home facility, SN1/FP approval point and SN2/EM approval point